All posts

 Key Features:

-• Asynchronous-friendly—catch up on topics without losing context
+• Asynchronous-friendly design allowing catch-up without losing context

-• Free Community Plan for groups of friends (unlimited push notifications)
+• Free Community Plan for groups (unlimited push notifications)

 Discord Parity Score: 6/10